utsavpatel51/notes/README.md

 ### Roadmap

-- [ ] Real-time collaboration in notes.
+- [X] Real-time collaboration in notes.
+  - [ ] Send Email on share notes
 - [ ] More blocks in a rich text editor (e.x code block, video block)
 - [ ] Integration of draw-pad in notes